stephband/midi/README.md

 Takes a DOM MIDI event object and returns a
 <a href="https://github.com/sound-io/music-json-spec">Music JSON</a> formatted
-event array of the form:
+event array.
+Music JSON events have the form:

     [timestamp, duration, type, data ... ]